criteo-research/counterfactual_evaluation_and_recommendation/index.md

 ---

 This blog will contain a series of posts describing the use of the _importance sampling estimator_ in the context of a recommender system.
 The first posts introduce the topic, and should be readable with only basic knowledge of probabilities theory.
+After that, I would like to explain some more advanced details on bias/variance tradeoff which typically arises when using this kind of estimator, and describe a variant we found useful in practice at Criteo.

 <div class="home other-pages">
   <ul class="post-list">